ent/ent/doc/website/blog/2021-10-19-sqlcomment-support-for-ent.md

 Now, whenever we execute a query, `sqlcomment` will suffix our SQL query with the tags we set up.

 ![sqlcomment pipeline](https://entgo.io/images/assets/entviz/entviz-tutorial-1.png)

+As you can see, ent outputted an SQL query with a comment at the end, containing all the relevant information associated with that query.

+For more advanced examples, please visit the [github repo](https://github.com/ariga/sqlcomment).

 ### Wrapping-Up